 - Follow the instructions to schedule your examination with Kirkwood at one of the 15 different testing sites throughout Iowa.
 You will pay an examination fee directly to Kirkwood for each examination attempt (current fee is $95).

 - After passing your examination, submit an application for Post-Examination Licensure.
-Use the form available on our Post-Examination Licensure page.
-The license fee is prorated based on the length of time the license will be valid for (all licenses expire on June 30, 2017, and every three years thereafter).
+The license fee is prorated based on the length of time the license will be valid for.

 If you are applying for a Journeyperson license on the basis of having a master license in that same trade from another state or jurisdiction, use the links at the bottom of this page to submit either an online application or Journey by Master paper application form.

 In May 2016, the board approved its first reciprocity agreement with the South Dakota State Plumbing Commission.
 The agreement allows persons who obtained their license on the basis of written examination to obtain a similar license without having to pass another exam in the other state.
 This means that if you obtained a South Dakota plumbing license on the basis of written examination, you can submit an application for reciprocity to obtain an Iowa plumbing license without passing another examination for the state of Iowa.
 You must agree to abide by all other Iowa laws and rules.
-The reciprocity agreement applies only to the apprentice, journeyperson, and master plumbing license requirements.
-To apply for an Iowa license on the basis of reciprocity, download, print and complete the reciprocity application at the bottom of this page.
-The application cannot be submitted online.
+The reciprocity agreement applies only to the journeyperson and master plumbing license requirements.
+Applications can be submitted either online or via the paper application available at the bottom of this page.
 You must include a copy of your South Dakota license and a certificate of good standing/license verification from the South Dakota Plumbing Commission.
 You must also have a non-Iowa resident address at the time you submit your application.

 If you are an Iowa plumbing license holder seeking reciprocity with South Dakota, your Iowa license must have been issued on the basis of written examination (persons who were grandfathered into Iowa license requirements are not eligible).
 Contact the South Dakota State Plumbing Commission for information about the South Dakota license and application forms.
 If you need written verification of your Iowa license for South Dakota, submit a written request to our office along with a check or money order for $20, which is the Iowa license verification fee.

 Fees are prorated based on the length of time the license is issued for.
 All licenses expire June 30, 2017, and every three years thereafter.
-Please see Fees tab on the left for specific details.
+Please see Fees link for specific details.

 Paper Application Forms